giorgiopogliani/zed-github-theme/README.md

 # Github Inspired Theme for Zed

 to build the theme you will need Pkl installed on your system.
-You can install it using pip:
+You can install it using brew:
 ```bash
 brew install pkl
 ```